If you’re doing business online, the chances are you’re speaking to more than just one audience.

 By translating the whole shopper experience for your potential customer, you build that all-important trust element with your new markets and give your website users a buying experience they can actually understand.
 And, if you’re using website translation solution Weglot, you can be sure that the whole checkout process is automatically translated, including any customer emails following their online purchase.

-When trying to go international with your business, it’s also important to use a hosting provider that will help support growth, doesn’t slow down your site speed, and ensures your customers have a seamless purchasing experience.
+When trying to go international with your business, it’s also important to use a WordPress managed hosting provider that will help support growth, doesn’t slow down your site speed, and ensures your customers have a seamless purchasing experience.

 Pressable does just that and more.
 Their expert server architecture ensures that your site is delivered around the world with incredible speed.
 And alongside expert hosting abilities, Pressable offers the Jetpack Security Daily subscription when you host with them.
 It is an extra add-on that takes your site to the next level with expanded security, malware scanning and backup options.